-The KMPS-1-64 consists of 64 Silicon on Insulator(SOI) piezoresistive pressure sensors mounted onto plates of 16 sensors each.
+The KMPS-6A-64 consists of 64 Silicon on Insulator(SOI) piezoresistive pressure sensors mounted onto plates of 16 sensors each.
 These sensors are then connected to individual pressure inputs via a manifold.
-The pressure sensors are grouped into 4 module which each contain 2 groups of 8 sensors.
+The pressure sensors are grouped together in two groups of eight per module for a total of eight groups of eight.
 Each group is connected to a multiplexer.
 The output of the multiplexer is then routed through an analog amplifier which is then sent to the inputs of a 24 bit delta/sigma analog to digital converter (A/D).

-Each of these eight A/Ds then sends the digital information to a single microprocessor (μP).
+Each of these eight A/Ds then sends the digital information to a single microprocessor ( $\mu P$ ).
 By switching the inputs of the multiplexer it is possible for the A/Ds to measure both the pressure output of the transducer as well as the temperature of the transducer.
-In this way the μP can correct the pressure data for errors over both temperature and pressure.
+In this way the $\mu P$ can correct the pressure data for errors over both temperature and pressure.

-Figure 1: Block Diagram of Scanner Electronics
+Figure 1: Figure 1: Block Diagram of Scanner Electronics

 When all sixty-four sensors are being polled the maximum data rate is 275 samples/channel/sec.
 However because the sensors are arranged in groups of eight it is possible to increase the sampling rate by limiting the sensors that are scanned.
 For instance if only sensor 1, 9, 17, 25, 33, 41, 49, and 56 (one per A/D) are scanned the data rate would be 2000 samples/channel/sec.
-By selecting sensors from each of the eight different groups it is possible to customize the data rate and number of channels available.
+By selecting sensors from each of the eight different banks it is possible to customize the data rate and number of channels available.